 Step up your decision-making and conjoint analysis (or DCE) skills with 1000minds, which uses pairwise comparisons to make decisions consistently, fairly and transparently.
 Try a free 21-day-trial today, or book a free demo to see how 1000minds can help you achieve your goals.

-Marquis de Condorcet (1785), “Essai sur l’application de l’analyze à la probabilité des decisions rendues à la pluralité des voix”, Paris.
+Marquis de Condorcet (1785), “Essai sur l’application de l’analyse à la probabilité des decisions rendues à la pluralité des voix”, Paris

 M Drummond, M Sculpher, G Torrance, B O’Brien & G Stoddart (2015), Methods for the Economic Evaluation of Health Care Programmes, Oxford University Press

 B Franklin (1772), “From Benjamin Franklin to Joseph Priestley, 19 September 1772”, In: Founders Online, National Historical Publications and Records Commission (NHPRC)